tylerlwsmith/deadhandmedia.com/content/portfolio/_index.md

 hidden: true
 ---

-Below is a small sample of my work.
-Let's build something together so I can add your next website to this list.
+Here are some of the interesting projects I've worked on that I can share.